• Home

 JUDGE REQUIREMENTS

-In keeping with the educational purpose of this event, schools are expected to provide qualified judges to cover their entries.
+In keeping with the educational purpose of this event, schools are expected to provide qualified judges.
 The measure of a qualified judge is that individual’s ability to provide the debaters with a positive educational experience.
 Judges are expected to be able to explain their decisions to the debaters (in writing on the ballot or as an oral critique).

 Entry Price

-One debate event and parent is judging $85
+IN-PERSON debate event and parent is judging $125

 Registration will not be complete until payment is received.